 Tim Kelly (coordinating artist) Theresa Previ (Team CEO) Dave Previ (Chief Engineer) Chrissy Lynn Darrah (Team Photographer)

 Example 2: Etsy.com Etsy organized an evening of puzzle making and team building, called ARTSY, at their Downtown Brooklyn labs.
 The etsy mission is to enable people to make a living making things, and to reconnect makers with buyers.
-Check them out… www.etsy.com Example 3: The Keegan Gallery in Washington, DC
+Check them out… www.etsy.com Example 3: The Keegan Theatre in Washington, DC

 The Keegan Theatre in Washington DC hosted an Art is Good Puzzle Making Workshop.
 The eclectic building in Dupont Circle was buzzing with creative energy.
 Folks in theatre business understand how to express themselves, so the puzzle project came naturally to them.
 After the matinee performance of “Working,” artists sat together on stage or alone in seats and made puzzle art.
 They exhibited their collaborative art in the theatre lobby.